Commodore 64

 Commodore 64 Domination

-From 1985-90 the C64 was the best computer-game machine on the planet in terms of quality and quantity of its game-catalogue.
-The 16-bit micros of 1985 were not in the same league as the C64 until 1988: the C64 destroyed the IBM PC, Atari ST and Amiga from 1985 to 1987.
-This is because the C64 was established and grandmaster-coders were pushing it to its limits, whereas other platforms were emerging and their coders were still getting to grips with them.
+From 1985-90 the C64 of 1982 was the best computer-game machine on the planet in terms of quality and quantity of its game-catalogue.
+The 16-bit M68K micros of 1985 were not in the same league as the C64 until 1988: the C64 utterly destroyed the IBM PC, Atari ST and Amiga from 1985 to 1987 because the C64 was established and grandmaster-coders were pushing it to its limits, whereas other platforms were emerging and their coders were still getting to grips with them.

-• C64 hosted Red Storm Rising of 1988 first, which is the greatest submarine game ever made.
+- C64 hosted Silent Service of 1985 and Red Storm Rising of 1988 first, which are the greatest submarine games ever made.

-• C64 games were made by some of the best designers, coders, graphicians and composers of the 80s and 90s.
+- C64 games were made by some of the best designers, coders, graphicians and composers of the 80s and 90s.
 If I named one I'd have to name 100.
-The SID and VIC-II were pushed to their limits whereas 16-bit coding too-often halted at the halfway mark of 16-bit micro potential.
+The SID and VIC-II were pushed to their limits whereas 16-bit coding too-often halted at the halfway mark of its potential.
 For example, it wasn't until 1988 that the Amiga began flexing.

 Overall, the C64 is The Undisputed King of Computer-game Machines.
-It was never dethroned and no single person could ever exhaust its colossal game-catalogue.
+The C64 was never dethroned and no single person could ever conquer its colossal game-catalogue.

 No comments: